opendocsg/slw-judgments-backfill/2002_SGHC_113/report.md

 38\.
 Juraidah bte Jamri, a restaurant hostess at Esmirada also testified to the complaints she had received from customers who found the ground floor toilets rather far from the restaurant after the doorway was sealed.
 A regular customer, whom she was not able to name and had not seen for a while, had informed her that he would not entertain at the restaurant because visiting the restroom was too much of an inconvenience.
 Overall, her testimony is inadmissible as it is hearsay evidence.

 39\.
 A petition was maintained from 25 October to 5 November 2001.
 The entries in the petition were made during the time Peranakan Place was undergoing renovations.
 The petition was tendered to prove the truth or validity of views, opinions and comments of customers who found the external access an inconvenience.
-The use of the petition for such a purpose offends the hearsay rule and the petition is therefore inadmissible: **_Saga Foodstuffs Manufacturing (Pte) Ltd_** [1995] 1 SLR 739 at 740.
+The use of the petition for such a purpose offends the hearsay rule and the petition is therefore inadmissible: **_Saga Foodstuffs Manufacturing (Pte) Ltd_** <span class="citation">[1995] 1 SLR 739</span> at 740.

 40\.
 As for Justin Quek, his testimony has no evidential value.